 Type of Award: Eligibility for the Direct Plus Loan is determined based upon the parent's credit history.
 This loan is for parents of graduate or professional students enrolled at least half-time at an eligible school in a program leading to a graduate or professional degree or certificate, or to parents of a dependent undergraduate student enrolled at least half-time at an eligible school.
 The parent is in full responsibility of the loan borrowed and repaid.
 The Plus loan has a fixed interest rate.
 Repayment of the loan begins after the loan has been fully disbursed.
 To apply for this loan, go to the following website: https://studentaid.gov/ to complete the Direct Plus Loan Application and Master Promissory Note.

-Eligible Award per Academic Year: Based upon the college's cost of attendance student loans to the Department of Education.
-These applications can be electronically completed and signed on the following website: https://studentaid.gov/.
+Eligible Award per Academic Year: Based upon the college's cost of attendance

 Additional Applications for Direct Loans: